22nd Infantry Regiment Miscellaneous Photos 1879-1899

 of Sgt.
 Tackelberry, Twenty-second Infantry,

-one of the early log homes at Fort keogh.
+one of the early log homes at Fort Keogh.
 Most western posts had

 areas called